ibm-cloud-docs/Cloudant/query/search.md

 However,
 if that data field doesn't exist for the document, an error occurs.
-The solution is to use an appropriate "guard clause" that checks if the field exists.
+The solution is to use an appropriate "guard clause" that checks whether the field exists.
 This clause contains the expected type of data before any attempt to create the corresponding index.